Asiace96/path-finding-visualiser/README.md

 ## Features
 Graphical user interface, with the ability to place the starting/target position as well as walls on the grid.

-Currently supports the following path finding algorithms:
+### Currently supports the following path finding algorithms
 - Breadth first search
 - Depth first search
 - A* search
 - Greedy best first search

-Currently supports the following maze generation algorithms:
+### Currently supports the following maze generation algorithms
 - Recursive division

+### Other
-* Function for random wall placement
+- Function for random wall placement

 ## TBD
 - Add more maze generation algorithms for the grid.